 Official Sources

-Local place references in this guide are grounded in official city parks, facilities, planning, trail, and neighborhood pages.
+Local place references in this guide are grounded in official city parks, facilities, planning, trail, and event pages.
 Buyer-fit commentary is Moving2PNW editorial synthesis.
+See the methodology and data freshness page for how this site handles source attribution, public market data, and refresh cadence.

 Next Step